 Some of the more common ways that dentists treat TMJ disorder include:

-- Occlusal adjustment: In some cases, simply removing the enamel from the tops of the molars can relieve TMJ disorder pressure for patients.
+- Occlusal adjustment: In some cases, simply removing the enamel from the tops of the molars can relieve TM disorder pressure for patients.
 An occlusal adjustment restores the bite to a more proper fit.
 It can also take away bruxism tendencies, especially when paired with an oral appliance worn during sleep.

-Advantages of TMJ Disorder Diagnosis and Treatment
+Advantages of TMD Diagnosis and Treatment

 ● Your jaw will not stick or click as often.